 Santa Barbara, CA 93106-1136

-Please direct all inquiries regarding the scholarship to the Office of Community Relations at
+Please direct all inquiries regarding the scholarship to the Office of Institutional Advancement at 893-3650.

 Scholarship Award Procedure and Administration of Funds: The UCSB Affiliates Scholarship Committee and appropriate University faculty will select the recipient(s) of the Dr. Pearl Chase Scholarship.
-The scholarship recipient(s) will be notified by letter of his or her selection in June, 2013.
-The scholarship will be presented at the UCSB Affiliates Annual Awards Ceremony to be held early in Fall Quarter, 2013.
+The scholarship recipient(s) will be notified by letter of his or her selection in June.
+The scholarship will be presented at the UCSB Affiliates Annual Awards Ceremony to be held early in Fall Quarter.
 The recipient is expected to be present.
 The scholarship award may be used by the recipient to defray necessary expenses of advanced education such as tuition, living expenses, books, supplies, or University fees.

-The Environmental Studies Program will award one Barker Scholarship in 2013 to assist a student who enrolls in an unpaid environmental internship.
-The purpose of this scholarship is to lessen the financial burden on students so they may pursue an unpaid internship and gain valuable hands-on learning experience in the environmental field of their choice.
+The Environmental Studies Program awards one to two Barker Scholarship annually to assist a student who enrolls in an unpaid environmental internship.
+The purpose of this scholarship is to lessen the financial burden on students so that they may pursue an unpaid internship and gain valuable hands-on learning experience in the environmental field of their choice.

-The Barker Scholarship will be awarded to one full-time junior or senior Environmental Studies of Hydrology major who possess a minimum overall GPA of 3.0.
-Disbursement of the award is contingent upon securing an internship and enrollment in ENVS 192, Internship In Environmental Studies.
+The Barker Scholarship will be awarded to one (1) full-time junior or senior Environmental Studies or Hydrology major who possess a minimum overall GPA of 3.0.
+Scholarship can be used any quarter prior to graduation and disbursement of the money is contingent upon securing an internship and enrollment in at least 2 units of ENVS 192, Internship in Environmental Studies.

-On a separate cover sheet, include your full name, perm number, address, phone number, email address, current class level, and GPA.
-Also include the title and dates of the internship you have secured or plan to pursue in the upcoming quarter(s).
+On a separate cover sheet include your:full name, perm number, address, phone number, email address, current class level, and GPA.
+Also include the title and dates of the internship you have secured or plan to pursue in an upcoming quarter.
 Please list the name(s) of any previous internships you have completed in the past.

-Please submit your essay and cover letter to the Environmental Studies Program Main Office, Bren 4312, or via email as an .pdf attachement to email@example.com.
-Awards will be announced mid-March.
+Submit your essay and cover letter as an attached .pdf by email to email@example.com.
+Awards will be announced in mid March.

 For ES Internship Program information please visit the website or contact the ES Student Advisor.